 Nick Thorpe - Head of Communications

 An award-winning journalist, author and speaker, Nick has written thousands of stories for a wide range of print and broadcast media in Scotland and beyond.
 For several years a travel writer with three highly-acclaimed books to his name, he has voyaged to Easter Island on a raft of reeds and boat-hitched 2500 miles around Scotland’s waters.
 But he says he started the biggest adventure of the lot in 2008 when he adopted his three-year-old son.
 In recent years, he has collaborated with a number of third sector organisations, gaining a reputation as an inspiring speaker following his TEDx talk in Bucharest in 2012.
-He is also a coach-in-training, with a particular interest in fatherhood and mid-life transition.
+He is also a life coach, with a particular interest in fatherhood and mid-life transition.
 A passionate advocate for involved dads, he is enjoying the challenge of taking the FNS message to a digital world through text, speech and video.

 Cathy Sexton – Project Manager